software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Task 2: Add a Thymeleaf template for the blog creation form containing fields for name and description

-> Task 3: Add a BlogController controller class and a method for rendering the blog creation form
+> Task 3: Add a BlogController controller class and methods for rendering and handling the submission of the blog creation form

-> Task 4: Add a method for the BlogController class which handles the blog creation form submission

 These tasks are added to the Sprint-specific _Sprint Backlog_.